JiayuREN1127/JiayuREN1127.github.io/_portfolio/project1.md

 I have developed several commands based on my own interests or in other words, entertainment.
 Some of them originated from my workflows and other stemmed from pure interests.
 Creating a customized automatic progress helps encapsulate my empirical work and improve efficiency.
 #### DRAWREGS: Visualize the Regression Coefficients
 **drawregs** is developed because I was totally tired of giant tables and forms requested by the same regressions which contains different dummies by order.
-To be more specific, it is used to create graphs for the regressions containing dummies with continuous economic features.  <br>
+To be more specific, it is used to create graphs for the regressions containing dummies with continuous economic features.  <br><br>
 ![drawregs poster](/assets/img/portfolio/1-drawregs.png)
 The "continuous economic feature" mentioned above encompasses two dimensions: Space and Time.
 Imagine a scenario: we aim to create several dummy variables representing temporal / spatial nodes (which form the complete temporal / spatial investigation scope when connected) to assess the impact of a single time / space point on our dependent variable.
 For instance, does t5 have a greater influence on Y compared to t1 and t2?
 Is the causal effect most significant at nkm2 ?